Naruto whirlpools

 The current in the strait is the fastest in Japan and the fourth fastest in the world after the Saltstraumen outside Bodø in Norway, which reaches speeds of 37 km/h, the Moskenstraumen off the Lofoten islands in Norway (the original maelstrom) reaching 27.8 km/h; and the Old Sow whirlpool in New Brunswick, Canada with up to 27.6 km/h.

-The whirlpools can be observed from the shore on Awaji island, from tourist ships, or from the 1985 Ōnaruto Bridge spanning the strait.
+The whirlpools can be observed from the shore on Awaji island, from tourist ships, or from the Uzunomichi Walkway of the 1985 Ōnaruto Bridge spanning the strait.
 The suspension bridge has a total length of 1629 m, with the center span over the strait having a length of 876 m and a height of 41 m above sea level.

-The whirlpools inspired the name for narutomaki surimi which in turn inspired the name Naruto Uzumaki from the manga and anime Naruto, "Uzumaki" (うずまき) meaning "spiral".
+The whirlpools inspired the name for narutomaki surimi.
+Franziska Ehmcke, professor of Japanese studies at Cologne University, theorized that they also inspired the name of Naruto Uzumaki from the manga and anime Naruto, "Uzumaki" (うずまき) meaning "whirlpool".
 The storyline starts with building the Great Naruto Bridge (なると大橋, Naruto Ōhashi) into The Land of Waves (波の国, Nami no Kuni) which is based on the Naruto Bridge spanning the Naruto Strait.